-Humanity can choose to recognize the way nature works, and work with it, or ignore it to our own peril as we watch the slow, if not rapid, degradation of the ecosphere, ecosystems, populations, and species that exist on the planet Earth.
+Humanity can choose to recognize how nature works and work with it, or ignore it to our own peril, as we watch the slow, if not rapid, degradation of the ecosphere, ecosystems, populations, and species that inhabit planet Earth.
 Wild Places, Wild Birds chooses to pay attention, learn, recognize, understand, and act.
-Hope you’ll join, with our focus on birds, us as we present the cultural, economic, and scientific information needed to save our spectacular natural world.Brian M.
+We invite you to join us—focus on birds with us as we present the cultural, economic, and scientific information needed to help save our spectacular natural world.

 Birding Pages